Pirate2606/Auto-SRE-Swarm/README.md

 **1. Open the Swarm Dashboard**

-Navigate to the [Swarm Dashboard](https://ca-swarm-frontend.greendesert-8893e24c.eastus2.azurecontainerapps.io/) and log in (credentials: `admin` / `swarm2026`).
+Navigate to the [Swarm Dashboard](https://ca-swarm-frontend.greendesert-8893e24c.eastus2.azurecontainerapps.io/).
+On first visit, your browser will prompt for Basic Auth credentials:
+- **Username:** `agent`
+- **Password:** `swarm2026`

 Keep this tab open — you'll watch the investigation unfold here.

 **2. Hit the Chaos App to trigger an alert**